top of page

 Mono prints are created by applying layers of acrylic paint on a Gelli plate and “pulling” prints on paper.
 Carving linoleum blocks is a natural extension of my sgraffito clay work.
 Once a block is carved it is inked and pressed on to paper.
 I also create collages and assemblage pieces from my mono prints, block prints, vintage papers, found objects and ceramic pieces I create in my studio.

 Pigeon Road Pottery & Design is a full-time art studio nestled in the woods 3 miles south of downtown Lake Tomahawk.
-NEW THIS YEAR: from Memorial Day through Labor Day my studio is open on Tuesdays and Wednesdays from 10am to 5pm without an appointment.
-Visitors are also welcome year round with an appointment.
-Please call, text, or email ahead of time to avoid disappointment.
+PRP&D is open most days from 10am to 5pm without an appointment.
+However, it is best to text, call or email ahead of time to avoid disappointment.
+I have senior care and other responsibilities that may take me away from the studio during business hours.
+When my orange “Art Detour” signs are posted at the intersection of Highway 47 and Pigeon Road (just 3 miles south of downtown Lake Tomahawk) I am open until at least 5pm.
+Visitors are welcome other hours with an appointment.
 My day-to-day studio time varies due to family responsibilities but I will do my best to accommodate you.

 Gallery